Ali2500/BURST-benchmark/ANNOTATION_FORMAT.md

 - In the `segmentations` and `track_category_ids` fields, track IDs are encoded as strings (the JSON file format enforces that dict keys must be strings).
 Remember to cast them as int when parsing the annotations.

+#### Format for Evaluation Code

+For evaluating your predicted results, the code expects a single JSON file with the same format as the ground-truth format explained above.
+When generating this file, we recommnd simply loading the ground-truth file (available for both val and test sets) and replacing the `track_category_ids` and `segmentations` fields for every video sequence with your predicted results.